vblegend/assemble/README.md

-# assemble
+# easy3d
-3d assembly framework based on Three. js
+A 3d assembly framework based on Three.JS written by TypeScript